-Tutorials are not intended to be a 'mini lecture', nor do they try to cover all the topics that might come up on an examination paper.
+Tutorials are not intended to be 'mini lectures', nor do they try to cover all the topics that might come up on an examination paper.
 Rather, the main aim of tutorials is to require you to think actively about the material covered, dealing with the issues in a constructive and critical way through explaining your ideas to your tutor.